zama-ai/fhevm/docs/solidity/decrypt.md

 ### Handle private reencryption

 In the example above (`balanceOf`), this view function need to validate the user to prevent anyone to reencrypt any user's balance.
-To prevent this, the user provides a signature of the provided public key.
+To prevent this, the user provides a signature of the given public key.
 The best way to do it is to use [EIP-712 standard](https://eips.ethereum.org/EIPS/eip-712).
 Since this is something very useful, fhEVM library provide an abstract to use in your contract:

 ```solidity
 import "fhevm/abstracts/EIP712WithModifier.sol";